 In sequential optimal scheduling, each processor that is not a terminal node distributes load to each child (once) in turn from left to right.
 The single transmission of load to a child includes all loads that child's descendants will need.
 Thus the "sequencing" is similar to equal allocation scheduling except that the size of load fractions will now be determined optimally.
-In sequential optimal scheduling, solution reporting times are staggered in a subtree of a L-level K-ary tree network.
+In sequential optimal scheduling, solution reporting times are staggered in a subtree of an L-level K-ary tree network.
 Children processors finish reporting their solution while a parent processor is processing.

-In this section, the closed forms of the finish time and speedup for a L level K ary tree network is considered.
+In this section, the closed forms of the finish time and speedup for an L-level K-ary tree network is considered.
 The scheduling discussed here includes solution reporting time, unlike previous work.
 It is assumed that the solution reporting order (of processors) is the same as the order of load distribution.
-The procedure to obtain the finish time for a L level Kary tree network can be expanded to a general tree network.
+The procedure to obtain the finish time for an L-level K-ary tree network can be expanded to a general tree network.

 The technique used here, established in [10], is to calculate the multilevel tree finish time (and speedup) by finding an equivalent processor that exactly represents the multilevel tree operating characteristics.
-This is done by finding equivalent processors for each single level subtree (one sub-root with K children) starting from the bottom of the tree and proceeding recursively upwards.
+This is done by finding equivalent processors for each single level subtree (one subroot with K children) starting from the bottom of the tree and proceeding recursively upwards.
 At level j the processor that replaces processor i and its descendants has equivalent inverse processing speed $w{i,j}^{eq}$.
 When the recursive process finishes, one has the equivalent inverse speed of the root processor $w{0,0}^{eq}$ which is the same as the overall multilevel tree.
-Note that [10] does not consider solution reporting time, as the model in this paper does.
+Note that [10] does not consider solution reporting time, as the model in the work presented here does.